njuh0/AutoMoodle/README.md

 # AutoMoodle
-Revives an 8 year old git repository "AutoMoodle" https://github.com/apsun/AutoMoodle
+Revives an 9 years old git repository "AutoMoodle" https://github.com/apsun/AutoMoodle

 ## How to use